THE EXECUTIVE TEAM

 HR BUSINESS PARTNERS AND REGIONAL LEADS

-- In larger or multinational organizations, regional or business leads with HR will act as your generals, working with managers in specific business units to help report and take action on the feedback you receive.
+- In larger or multinational organisations, regional or business leads with HR will act as your generals, working with managers in specific business units to help report and take action on the feedback you receive.

 - Once the feedback is in, line managers will be responsible for leading discussion on team results and working with team members to make improvements.